Page Reviewed / Updated - Mar. 2014

 Elderly Rhode Island residents can receive a variety of care services and support through the Home and Community Care Program.
 This program is intended as an alternative to nursing homes and therefore services are provided to individuals living at home or "in the community".
 By the rules of the program, "in the community" includes assisted living residences.
 Having said that, most of the benefits of the program are selected to support individuals at home.
 For example, assisted living residents would not be able to receive financial assistance for home modifications.

-- This program is intended as an alternative to nursing home placement.
+Functional Ability - This program is intended as an alternative to nursing home placement.
 Therefore, participants must be at risk of nursing home placement.
 Practically this means they require assistance to perform the activities of daily living such as bathing, grooming, eating and mobility.
 Typically, the inability to leave their home without considerable assistance is indicative of an individual who would qualify from a functional perspective.

-- RI Medicaid (and therefore the Home and Community Care Program) considers both the applicant's income and countable resources.
-In 2013, the monthly income limit for one applicant is set at approximately $1,000.
+Financial Status - RI Medicaid (and therefore the Home and Community Care Program) considers both the applicant's income and countable resources.
+In 2014, the monthly income limit for one applicant is set at approximately $1,000.
 The countable resources limits, which do not include a home, burial plot and some other personal effects, is set at $4,000.

 Follows is a list of possible benefits covered by this program.
 Not every participant will be eligible to receive all of these.

 To apply for this program, state residents should contact their Area Agency on Aging regional office.
 The program is available statewide.
 However as with many Medicaid Waivers, there may be a waiting list for services.
 Limited information is available on the Department of Elder Affairs webpage.